Skip to main content

 --wandb.enable true

-Advanced Training Configuration
+Advanced Training Configurations

-Multi-Camera Configuration
+Multi-camera Configuration

-# ACT training with multi-camera setup
+# ACT training for multi-camera setups

 lerobot-train \